Taran-Dhaliwal/Taran-Dhaliwal/README.md

 ### Hi there 👋, I am Taranjot Dhaliwal

-- 🌱 I’m final year student of The University of Winnipeg persuing Bechlor of Science in Computer Science.
+- 🌱 I have graduated from University of Winnipeg with Bechlor of Science in Computer Science.
 - 🔭 I’m currently working on re-creating the website for department of Applied Computer Science of The University of Winnipeg.

 ### Skills